 The writing work in our building is transforming, and it is exciting to be a part of the change, to witness the impact on kids as we make our workshops increasingly authentic and compelling.
 We are constantly reflecting on what’s working—what’s leading to measurable shifts in how we plan for writing (and how kids experience writing)—as well as where we might be getting stuck: places there is genuine motivation to transform the task, and yet, our best intentions are still missing the mark in some significant way.

-“Social psychology has found the more you reward people for doing something, the more they tend to lose interest in whatever they had to do to get the reward.” – … Continue Reading Growing Writers: Eight Alternatives to Extrinsic Rewards
+“Social psychology has found the more you reward people for doing something, the more they tend to lose interest in whatever they had to do to get the reward.” – Alfie Kohn (2000).
+Sometimes our students expect something for the work that they do in the classroom.
+They become accustomed to manipulation techniques.
+We’ve heard… Continue reading Growing Writers: Eight Alternatives to Extrinsic Rewards

 Every year brings with it new surprises.
 I was delightfully surprised by just ten minutes this year.
 Ten minutes made a big difference.